 Here is each one in detail.

-These are the executions of the Terraform code triggered either on checkin to the repository or by some other product specific means.
-Runs are also what encapsulates the other benefits of the remote operations backend which we will discuss shortly.
+These are the executions of the Terraform code, triggered either on checkin to the repository or by some other product-specific means.
+A run is also what wraps the other benefits of the remote operations backend, which we'll get to shortly.

-When a plan of the code has been performed, the remote operations backend will also run a cost estimation (where enabled) that informs the engineer of the potential cost of either the entire environment or just the changes being put forward as part of the latest commits.
-This is an extremely useful feature for ensuring that engineers better understand the business cost of deploying resources to an organization's cloud environment.
-It no longer becomes an I didn't know situation.
+Once the code has been planned, the remote operations backend also runs a cost estimation (where enabled).
+It tells the engineer the potential cost of either the entire environment or just the changes coming in with the latest commits.
+That's really handy, because engineers get to see the business cost of deploying resources to an organization's cloud before they do it.
+It's no longer an I didn't know situation.

-The next phase is the policy phase; this is where any policies that the engineers have defined are run.
-The policy feature allows us as engineers to better restrict what and how resources are deployed into cloud environments; this may go so far as to restrict how a resource is configured or even named.
-Features like this are essential to larger, more regulated environments where security operations require the enforcement of specific controls.
-Furthermore, it also acts as a source of evidence in the case where an auditor might require proof that a given control is being adhered to.
+Next comes the policy phase, where any policies the engineers have defined get run.
+This is how we restrict what gets deployed into cloud environments and how.
+It can go as far as controlling how a resource is configured or even named.
+That matters a lot in larger, regulated environments where security operations have to enforce specific controls.
+It also gives you evidence when an auditor wants proof that a given control is being followed.

-Examples of the types of technology that can be used to write policy are Sentinel from HashiCorp and OPA which is part of the CNCF.
-Both of these technologies allow for incredibly granular and precise control of the resources that your Terraform code is creating.
+You can write policy with Sentinel from HashiCorp or with OPA, which is part of the CNCF.
+Both give you very granular, precise control over the resources your Terraform code is creating.
 Scalr supports OPA; Sentinel is the HashiCorp-proprietary alternative used by Terraform Cloud.

 However, this could also be something as mundane as ensuring the correct tags are put on resources!